senthilkumarm1901/senthilkumarm1901/README.md

 <br>

+   - From May'18 till Jun'22, I have been working in data science `NLP projects` at <i><b>Ford Analytics Division</i></b> <br>
+   - Worked for teams such as Artificial Intelligence Advancement Center, Customer Experience and Operations Analytics
    - For 4 years, I had offered `Social Media Analytics` and Text Analysis solutions to a F100 Tech client of <i><b>LatentView Analytics</b></i> <br>
    - In the first 4 years of my career, I had worked in Market Research domain.